Our five-step grant application process

 The whole process can take from just a few weeks to several months.

-We first ask you to summarise your initiative in a four-page concept note.
+Once our team has walked you through the process, we will ask you to summarise your initiative in a four-page concept note.
 This gives us a good initial understanding of how your initiative fits with our strategy and signature programmes.

 Every concept note we receive goes to one of our programme managers.
 It's their job to begin the due diligence process: they'll look at whether your idea and our programme complement each other, how it contributes to our key performance indicators (KPIs) and if it's in line with our programmatic theory of change, while considering your organisation's capacity to deliver on your concept.